-Our authorized capital stock consists of 300,000,000 shares of Common Stock and 10,000,000 shares of preferred stock, of which 26,759,646 shares of Common Stock are issued and outstanding.
+Our authorized capital stock consists of 300,000,000 shares of common stock and 10,000,000 shares of preferred stock, of which 27,909,646 shares of common stock are issued and outstanding.
 No shares of preferred stock are issued and outstanding.
-We will also have reserved 14,470,000 shares of Common Stock for (i) issuance upon the exercise of the warrants issued in connection with the Merger, (ii) issuance upon the exercise of the warrants that were issued to our financial advisor upon the closing of the Merger, and (iii) the shares of Common Stock underlying our equity incentive plan.
+We will also have reserved 11,751,980 shares of common stock, which is comprised of (i) 8,151,980 shares reserved for issuance upon the exercise of the warrants issued in connection with the Merger, (ii) 500,000 shares reserved for issuance upon the exercise of the warrants that were issued to our financial advisor upon the closing of the Merger, and (iii) 3,100,000 shares underlying securities to be issued under our EIP.